etkndr/gettogether/backend/README.md

     {
       "message": "Validation error",
       "statusCode": 400,
-      "errors": [
+      "errors": {
-        "Venue does not exist",
+        "venueId": "Venue does not exist",
-        "Name must be at least 5 characters",
-        "Type must be Online or In person",
-        "Capacity must be an integer",
+        "name": "Name must be at least 5 characters", "type": "Type must be Online or In person", "capacity": "Capacity must be an integer",
-        "Price is invalid",
+        "price": "Price is invalid",
-        "Description is required",
+        "description": "Description is required",
-        "Start date must be in the future",
-        "End date is less than start date",
+        "startDate": "Start date must be in the future", "endDate": "End date is less than start date", }
-      ]
     }
     ```